Table of Contents

 Step 3.
 If not, use another SD card reader.
 Re-connect the SD card to your PC.

 This will help you quickly determine if the issue is with your phone or with the memory/SD card itself.

-- If the memory card is unreadable on your PC, follow the fixes below to repair your SD card without losing any data.
+- If the memory card on your PC is unreadable, follow the fixes below to repair your SD card without losing any data.

 Fix 2.
 Recover SD Card Data and Format It to FAT32

 When an SD card is correctly mounted but not showing on the phone, a likely reason is that the SD card has a file system unsupported by the phone.
 The best solution is to format the SD card to FAT32.

 Since formatting erases all files on the SD card, you should recover data from the SD card before formatting it to FAT32.
 To do so, you have two options:

 Follow the steps below to get all your personal files out of the SD card: